sachipanda01/docusaurusdemo/my-website/docs/contribution.md

 For now, please request Joe Bloggs _joebloggs@acme.com_ to do the QA.

-If you want to speak to us before doing lots of work, just email _joebloggs@macme.com_ - we're very responsive and friendly.
+If you want to speak to us before doing lots of work, just email _joebloggs@acme.com_ - we're very responsive and friendly.

 ## Issues